project-terraforma/Mayhem_Attribute_Conflation/README.md

 ## Project Overview
 This project addresses the challenge of place attribute conflation for Overture Maps.
 When multiple data sources (e.g., Meta, Microsoft, Foursquare) describe the same real-world place, key attributes like name, address, phone, and category often conflict.

 The **Mayhem** project implements an automated pipeline to select the most accurate and consistent attribute values, creating a high-quality, unified "Golden Record."
-We test two primary methods: **Rule-Based Heuristics** and **Machine Learning Models**, comparing their efficacy, scalability, and maintainability.
+We test two primary methods: **Rule-Based Heuristics** and **Machine Learning Models**, along with a **Hybrid Ensemble**, comparing their efficacy, scalability, and maintainability.

 ## Repository Structure